 Everyone deserves to be treated with a high standard of medical care when they seek help from a healthcare professional.
 However, there are times when the negligence or carelessness of a healthcare provider causes patient harm.
-If you need a Philadelphia medical malpractice attorney, the team at the Weitz Firm is here to help.
+If you need a Philadelphia medical malpractice attorney, the team at The Weitz Firm, LLC is here to help.

 Today, we want to focus on the last few decades of patient safety awareness and what steps have been and are being taken to protect you from medical mistakes.